 Students interested in joining the lab, or those interested in learning more about our research should see the following links on the left hand side of the page:

-Our lab provides stable isotope preparation and analysis of archaeological and modern specimens including bones, teeth, shells, plants, hair/fur, and skin.
-In collaboration with the WSU Stable Isotope Core and GeoAnalytical Lab, we are able to provide the following stable isotope analyses to both WSU and non-WSU researchers:
+Our lab provides stable isotope preparation and analysis of archaeological and modern specimens including bones, teeth, shells, plants, hair/fur, dung, and skin.
+In collaboration with the WSU Stable Isotope Core (Director: Dr. Dave Evans) and Radiogenic Isotope and Geochronology Laboratory (Director: Dr. Jeff Vervoort), we are able to provide the following stable isotope analyses to both WSU and non-WSU researchers:

 - strontium (87Sr/86Sr)

 We very much welcome new collaborations, so please contact Dr. Erin Thornton (firstname.lastname@example.org) to learn more about our services and current prices.
 Please note that our lab primarily focuses on student training and formal academic collabortions.
 Prices are adjusted to reflect the level collaboration, and often include funds to cover student research assistants.